 Those who are not used to mountain climates may find themselves experiencing symptoms of altitude sickness, the most common being dizziness, headache, nausea and fatigue.
-Give your body time to adjust: Don't over-exert yourself physically for the first day or so.
+Give your body time to adjust: Don't overexert yourself physically for the first day.
 Instead of an intense hike, plan on a leisurely stroll.
 Also, make sure to drink plenty of water, and remember that changes in altitude will cause your body to react differently to alcohol.

 Because of its location, Banff Town and Banff National Park experience cold, snowy winters.
-Dress in layers if you head into the park, and it's always a good idea to bring an extra set of clothing in case you get wet.
+Dress in layers if you head into the park.
+It's always a good idea to bring an extra set of clothing in case you get wet.
 Also, make sure you bring a hat, scarf and mittens to avoid getting frostbite on your ears, nose and fingers.

-The park is home to many larger animals, including bears.
-Trynot to wander off on your own if you can help it.
-Make plenty of noise (talking, shuffling branches) when hiking to warn animals of your presence.
+The park is home to many large animals, including bears.
+If you're hiking on your own, make plenty of noise (talking, shuffling branches) to warn animals of your presence.
 Avoid getting too close to wild animals, no matter how docile they may seem.
 Parks Canada says that bear attacks are extremely uncommon.
 However, if you do encounter a bear on the trails, you should not run.
-Instead, avoid eye contact and back away slowly while making noise, and most of the time, the bear will lose interest.
-Do not fight back if you are attacked; the best way to fend off a bear is to drop face down to the ground, cover the back of your neck with your hands, tuck your knees to your stomach and play dead.
-The bear will more than likely lose interest.
+Instead, avoid eye contact and back away slowly while making noise and, most of the time, the bear will lose interest.
+Parks Canada also recommends carrying bear spray, a form of pepper spray used to forfend aggressive bears.